ch3p4ll3/ACUDP/README.md

 # ACUDP
-library for ESP32 to receive Assetto Corsa telemetry via UDP
+Library for ESP32 to receive Assetto Corsa telemetry via UDP

 ## How to install
 Copy the `ACUDP` folder contained in the library folder to the Arduino libraries folder.
 Once the folder has been copied, the `ACUDP` library should appear in the Arduino IDE list of libraries.
 The examples should also appear in the examples menu in the Arduino IDE.